Curriculum Intent and Design

 We operate a two-stage approach to our options process, providing two opportunities for students to make decisions regarding their future path.

-During Year 9, students participate in a second selection process where they can choose from the subjects they have been studying in Year 9, deciding which they wish to take forward into the last 2 years of study towards their final qualifications.
+During Year 9, students participate in a second selection process where they can choose from the subjects they have been studying in Year 9, deciding which they wish to take forward into the last two years of study towards their final qualifications.

 |Year 8 Choices(Year 9 Curriculum)||Year 9 Choices(Year 10 and 11 Curriculum)|